Prisoners' rights in New Zealand: New Zealand prison demographics

 In 2017, the New Zealand prison population exceeded 10,000 persons for the first time.
 As at March 2017, there are 9,333 male prisoners and 702 female prisoners being held across 18 prisons in New Zealand.
 The most populated prison in New Zealand is Mt Eden Corrections Facility (MECF), with 1,032 prisoners, closely followed by Rimutaka Prison with 1,007 prisoners.
-One New Zealand prison, Auckland South Corrections Facility (ASCF), is currently operated by Serco under a Public Private Partnership with the Department of Corrections.
+One New Zealand prison, Auckland South Corrections Facility (ASCF) was operated by Serco under a Public Private Partnership with the Department of Corrections.

 Female imprisonment

 Women make up only a small proportion of the total New Zealand prison population.
 In 1940 the figure was 3%; in 2014 it was 6.4%; and in 2017 7% of prisoners were women.
 Initially women were held in the same prisons as men.
 It was not until 1913, and after much protest, that the first women's prison was established, at Addington.
 By 2018, New Zealand had established three female prisons: Auckland Women's Correction Facility, Arohata, and Christchurch Women's Corrections Facility.